 Rose

 The smell of the rose has been celebrated for centuries, and it is commonly associated with romance and special occasions.
-Women should keep Rose oil handy as it’s a powerful aromatherapy treatment for issues targeted mainly at females.
+Women should keep Rose oil handy as its a powerful aromatherapy treatment for issues targeted mainly at females.
 The rose’s essential oil can also be used to treat cuts burns, a number of skin problems.
 Calming, relaxing, antidepressant and anti-wrinkle.
 It helps with a number of illnesses and conditions, such as depression, anxiety and digestion issues.
 It is also helps with circulation, heart problems and respiratory conditions like asthma.
 It is a protector of the heart and is also good for your skin.
 Massively expensive.

 Rosemary